martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

-Starlight support was updated for Starlight versions >= 0.32!
+Hello Astronauts!
+Now this one is BIG!
+The `astro-vtbot` has been many things so far.
+Now it is also a **Starlight plugin**!

+Add the Bag to your  [plugin list](https://events-3bg.pages.dev/library/StarlightPlugin/#installation) and instantaneously  turn on browser-native cross-document view transitions for your existing Starlight site![^1] Starlight version >= 0.32 required!

+[^1]: On supporting browsers, which is all major browsers but Firefox, and we are looking forward to Firefox joining the team this year as well!

 ## Recently Learned Tricks ##

+> The existing Starlight support was updated for Starlight versions >= 0.32!

 > The integration setup can now also find the `astro-inspection-chamber.js.ts` file when used in monorepos with `pnpm`. \
 Big shout out and "Thank You!" to [Luísa](https://github.com/luisaverza) for providing this fix!

-> `<InspectionChamber />` and `<CamShaft />`: Added a workaround to handle quoted animation names in Webkit which caused user agent animation names not being recognized in Safari.

 **Version 2.0.0 🎉 of astro-vtbot is here!**